 We also went to the famous Bella atelier - no pictures because the don't allow them.

 Elisa bought a very pretty baby blue costume there.
-Actually, after whe had gone through what was available and didn't find anything fitting, somebody brought out this costume that they were still working on and Elisa even got to choose some finishing details on it.
+Actually, after we had gone through what was available and didn't find anything fitting, somebody brought out this costume that they were still working on and Elisa even got to choose some finishing details on it.

 Our hotel was in Beyoglu, very convenient for tango dancers because most milongas are in this area as well.
 So we could walk there and home.
-On one night we walked through the fish market.
+On one night we went through the fish market.